UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-coderabbit/overview.md

 ### Version 1.0.3

-* **Bug Fix**: Fixed an issue where metric records were skipped due to delay in the CodeRabbit REST API response.
+* **Bug Fix**: Previously, metric records were skipped when delays in the CodeRabbit plug-in REST API caused newly merged PRs to fall outside the synchronization window.
+This problem is fixed.

 ### Version 1.0.1